alexwlchan/alexwlchan.net/src/_drafts/new-archive.md

   image: /images/2022/redesign_twitter_card.jpg
 ---

-Late last night, I pushed an update to the archive pages for this blog.
+Last night, I updated the archive pages for my blog.
-On Twitter I teased this as a ["design refresh"][tease] but it might be more accurate to call it a "first design" -- the scrolling list of text links I had previously barely counts as a design.
+On Twitter I teased it as a ["design refresh"][tease] but it might be more accurate to call it a "first design" -- the scrolling list of text links I had previously barely counts as a design.

 [tease]: https://twitter.com/alexwlchan/status/1532029536258465795